Mansitos/Seek_And_Steal_Unity3D-Game/README.md

-# Seek and Steal (a Unity small project)
+# Seek and Steal (a Unity3D small project)
 ### In this repository you will find a small game made in unity engine.
-This game has been developed for the pratical exam part of the university course "VideoGameProgramming 2021-2022" (Università degli studi di Udine).
+This game was developed for the pratical exam part of the university course "VideoGameProgramming 2021-2022" (Università degli studi di Udine).

 ![png](readmeimage.png)

 Here, you can find:
-- A working version of the game (in last_build folder)
+- A working windows build of the game (in last_build folder)
-- The unity3D project (feel free to use it for your purposes; please read additional notes reported below)
+- The Unity3D project (feel free to use it for your purposes; please read additional notes reported below)
 - A roadmap file with version history, bugs, user testing notes

 ### - Short game description: